-There are basically three forms of milk you can incorporate into your soaps and each requires a slightly different technique:
+There are three forms of milk you can incorporate into your soaps and each requires a slightly different technique:

 - Fresh goat's milk

 - Canned (evaporated) goat's milk

 - Bowl of ice water

 The main challenge in using fresh goat's milk in place of water in your lye solution is that as the lye heats up, it caramelizes the sugars in the milk, turning it a bright orange color.
 The soap ends up being a light orange-amber color.
 Most people prefer whiter soap, so there are a few steps to minimize the orange color.